cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

 ## Proposal

-We will provide projects a GitHub webhook and access token the projects can use to trigger the green reviews pipeline.
+We will watch for new releases of the project by subscribing to the Atom feed of releases that GitHub publish e.g. https://github.com/falcosecurity/falco/releases.atom

-It is envisaged that projects will call this webhook when there is a new release of the project to be measured but they can call the pipeline at other times if required.
+Our automation will call a GitHub webhook to trigger the green reviews pipeline in our tooling repo.

 See this example curl command and related [workflow](./files/trigger-deploy.yml)